adi1998/WeaponFusion/README.md

 ## Weapon Fusion

-Hades II mod allowing you to select a dress for Melinoe from one of Arachne's boons and some custom skins by burn and Aunuch.
+Hades II mod allowing you to fuse any 2 weapons into one.

 ## Installation